ekieff/tandem_apprentice/README.md

 - The correct answer must be reavealed after a user has submitted their answer
 - A user can see the score they received at the end of the round

+### To Play
+- git clone this file
+- run npm install
+- run npm start
+This simple react app has everything you need to go right into game play.

 ### Planning
 Looking at this challenge I knew I would need to set up code that would:
 - parse json data